The most common certificate is the Oeko Tex Standard 100 - Confidence in Textiles.

 All the certificates below are available to show.
 Not all factories possess all the certifications.

-It has been a long walk full of changes and marked by some important steps:
+It has been a long walk full of challenges marked by some important steps:

-1. Build and invest in the water treatment plants for effluents decontamination.
+1. Build and invest in water treatment plants for effluent decontamination.
 The rivers must have back the role of natural habitat for fish and plants.

-2. As far as the energy, most factories installed photovoltaic panels on the roof of the plants.
-In addition to the renewable and clean energy sources, this source gets down the mill costs and fits most of the power needs.
+2. As far as energy, most factories installed photovoltaic panels on the roof of the plants.
+In addition to renewable and clean energy sources, this source gets down-the-mill costs and fits most of the power needs.

 3. As far as eco-friendliness, the development of fibres extracted from wood trees, bamboo, hemp, nettle, etc. and the good news is all those fibres are 100% biodegradable!